Best 7 String Guitar Selection for Extended Range & Power

 Body Wood

 Body woods tend to affect how the guitar resonates as well as provide the characteristics of its attack and sustain.
-A warm sounding body wood like mahogany is often paired with brighter neck woods like maple or ebony to give a more balanced tone.
+A warm-sounding body wood like mahogany is often paired with brighter neck woods like maple or ebony to give a more balanced tone.
 Some of the best electric guitars of all time have snappy sounding ash bodies paired with maple fretboards.

-In theory, the tone might sound overly bright and snappy but these are often paired with higher output pickups that have less high end.
-Proper pairing of woods and electronics result in a great feeling and great sounding guitar.
-Within these, every guitar will sound different even if they have the exact same specifications. it's a bit more subtle, but the optimal choice of wood pairings would narrow down your ideal tone.
+In theory, the tone might sound overly bright and snappy, but these are often paired with higher output pickups that have less high end.
+Proper pairing of woods and electronics results in a great feeling and great sounding guitar.
+Within these, every guitar will sound different even if they have the exact same specifications. it’s a bit more subtle, but the optimal choice of wood pairings would narrow down your ideal tone.

 Stock Pickups

 Much of the guitar sound is attributed to pickups.
-As such, stock pickups can make or break a guitar's tone.
+As such, stock pickups can make or break a guitar’s tone.
 Some manufacturers tend to put cheaper pickups on some 7 string models on the assumption that players will replace them anyway.
-Others prefer to put in their own choice of pickups, in what they believe to be the most optimal set for the model.
-Preferably, these are pickups that are designed to handle the extra low string,
+Others prefer to put in their own choice of pickups in what they believe to be the most optimal set for the model.
+Preferably, these are pickups that are designed to handle the extra low string.

 Take note that if the guitar has active electronics and you want to replace them with passive pickups, you will have to purchase new potentiometers for the guitar.
 Aftermarket active pickups tend to have most of the electronics included.